laamaa/m8c/README.md

 ## Audio

 Experimental audio routing support can be enabled by setting the config value `"audio_enabled"` to `"true"`.
 The audio buffer size can also be tweaked from the config file for possible lower latencies.
+If the right audio device is not picked up by default, you can use a specific audio device by using `"audio_output_device"` config parameter.

 ## Config